FranzyPants/sandbox/README.md

 Sandbox
 =======
-Sandbox is a practice repository a couple of guys made to help each other learn C++
+Sandbox is a practice repository a couple of guys made to help each other code